nmarkro/Speedrunning-Notes/Persona 3 FES The Answer.md

 - Turn 1 go for the Bufulas on the Beasts
 - Spam Eerie Sound and Bufula when you can

-Grind in Section 2 with Junpei, Yukari, & Akihiko until Aigis is level 36
+Grind in Section 2 with Junpei, Yukari, & Mitsuru until Aigis is level 36

 |                  | Slash  | Strike | Pierce | Fire     | Ice      | Elec     | Wind     | Light | Dark  |
 | ---------------- | ------ | ------ | ------ | -------- | -------- | -------- | -------- | ----- | ----- |